Volusia County Public Library: History

-By October 1, 1962 eight branches of the Volusia County Library System were in operation as well as the Library Headquarters and the Bookmobile Services.
+By October 1, 1962, eight branches of the Volusia County Library System were in operation as well as the Library Headquarters and the Bookmobile Services.
 By October, 1980, all thirteen branches of the Volusia County Public Library had been established.
 Since then, with the help of Volusia County and the Friends of the Library groups, equipment, furnishings, and books have been purchased to keep up with the times and provide current information and exceptional service to the citizens of Volusia County.
 The DeLand Friends group, founded in 1958, recently raised $160,000 for their library.
 In 2014, the group funded and opened a book store.
 While the DeLand Friends group has the most robust online presence, there are other groups in DeBary, Deltona, Edgewater, Lake Helen, New Smyrna Beach, Oak Hill, Ormond Beach, and Port Orange.
 The first computers were introduced in 1981, updated processing equipment arrived in 1983, and a data entry and barcoding system was introduced in December 1990.
 All throughout the county, library buildings were getting updated or new buildings all together.
 By 1991, the Library Support Center was moved into their own building and out of the City Island, Daytona Beach Regional Library.
 Six regional branches were named around that time.
 They are Daytona Beach Regional Library, DeLand Regional Library, Ormond Beach Regional Library, Port Orange Regional Library, Deltona Regional Library, and New Smyrna Beach Regional Library.
-The branches were designated as DeBary Public Library, Edgewater Public Library, Keech Street (John H. Dickerson Public Library, Lake Helen Public Library, Orange City Public Library, Oak Hill Public Library, and Pierson Public Library.
-A loose federation of community libraries has evolved into a progressive system of 13 libraries, plus the Library Support building, which has a staff of 168 full-time employees and 29 student workers, and has made all of the libraries linked by computer technology.
+The branches were designated as DeBary Public Library, Edgewater Public Library, Hope Place Library, Keech Street (John H. Dickerson Public Library, Lake Helen Public Library, Orange City Public Library, Oak Hill Public Library, and Pierson Public Library.
+A loose federation of community libraries has evolved into a progressive system of 14 libraries, plus the Library Support building, which has a staff of 168 full-time employees and 29 student workers, and has made all of the libraries linked by computer technology.
 There are also roughly 5,000 Friends of the Library members and a little more than 1,000 citizen volunteers.

+In 2010, the Holly Hill library branch was closed by the County to cut costs.
+To ease the loss of library access to the surrounding community, a self-service lending machines for library materials, similar to a Redbox movie rental dispenser, was placed.
+The following year, upon review, the service was discontinued.

+Access would return nearly ten years later with the opening of the Hope Place Library in June 2019.
+Named after the transitional shelter for homeless families next door, this new edition was made possible by a $1.1 million construction project federal grant, which also marked the first time grant money was used for library services in Volusia county.
+This new branch also included a playground and basketball courts behind the building.